Alex-CodeLab/django-charged/README.md

      url(r'^ln/', include('charged.urls')),

- (This also includes the Demo  /ln/demo )
+ This also includes the Demo  /ln/demo , which requires jquery-qrcode-0.14.0.js and jquery

 The Worker process is used for monitoring the payments.